Eosinophilic granulomatosis with polyangiitis (EGPA)

 Treatment

-There is no curative treatment for eosinophilic granulomatosis with polyangiitis (EGPA), but there are management strategies to control eosinophil levels and inflammation, which may involve:4,6,8,10
+There is currently no curative treatment for EGPA.
+Treatment is targeted at controlling eosinophil levels and inflammation, which may involve:2,5,8,10

 • corticosteroid medication to reduce inflammation